Acute Kidney Failure (cont.)

 Acute Kidney Failure - Symptoms

-What are the symptoms of your acute kidney failure?
+What symptoms of acute kidney failure did you experience?